stochasticHydroTools/libMobility/README.md

 ## Python Usage

-Importing libMobility.py will make available any module under "solvers" that has been compiled correctly (or, in the case of python-only modules, any module that provides a valid SolverName.py script).
+Importing libMobility will make available any module under "solvers".

 An usage example is available in python/example.py.
 Calling